Eben60/ShareAdd.jl/docs/src/index.md

 # ShareAdd.jl

 This Julia package is intended for interactive use, and it's aim is to help you in reducing clutter in your main shared environment, and thus avoid package incompatibility problems.
-It exports two macros: `@usingany` and `@usingtmp`, envisioned for two different workflows.
-The package also exports several [utility functions](@ref "Exported functions").
+It exports two macros: [`@usingany`](@ref) and [`@usingtmp`](@ref), envisioned for two different workflows.
+The package also provides several [utility functions](@ref "Some other functions and usage cases") for managing shared environments.

 ## `@usingany` macro